Welcome to Gaudi House

 He used a new and audacious building structure supported by Columns of stone and brick and incorporated steel web instead of relying on load-bearing wall, this gave Gaudi total freedom over the distribution of each floor leaving free to create completely irregular floor pans where even the height of the pillars and ceilings could vary.

 Even though Gaudi’s house building technique was unique this building in particular is most known for extraordinary shapes if you look at the enchanting facade you will see an impressive varied and harmonious mass of undulating stone without any real straight lines.
 Gaudi is said to you have envisioned the facade as a petrified wave.
 Many people think it is the hardest and solidity of the materials in contrast with the sensation of movement in these waves that makes the facade so spectacular.

 The Gaudi house facade, what does it mean?

 Gaudi’s ocean theme si father evident when you look at the balconies.
 The balconies are beautifully decorated exquisitely crafted iron depicting underwater plants and vegetation.
 If you take a closer look at them you can almost see you how the vegetation is moving along with a water if you look at the sun next to the building you’ll also see that it’s true and starfish ceramic tiles.

-The building is part of UNESCO world heritage list and it is the last exemple of Gaudi’s civil architecture, and it’s considered one of the most imaginative houses in the history of architecture.
+The Gaudi House is part of UNESCO world heritage list and it is the last exemple of Gaudi’s civil architecture, and it’s considered one of the most imaginative houses in the history of architecture.